Periodontal Therapy and Gingivl Grafts in Wausu WI

 Gingival grafts are an advanced technique in which a small amount of tissue is reattached to your gums to bring back your original, healthy gumline.
 This tissue may be collected from a donor site within your mouth or obtained from a tissue bank.
 Because this surgery can be performed in a variety of ways, Dr. Kim will discuss your options with you and recommend the best one for you based on your unique situation.

 Dr. Kim’s skill in this procedure makes it possible for you to have surgery in a comfortable and convenient location, performed by the dentist you know and trust.
-To find out more about periodontal disease and schedule your examination and cleaning, please call our office today at 715-849-5667.
+To find out more about periodontal disease and schedule your examination and cleaning, please contact our office today.